infographic showing generalized anxiety disorder and treatment options

 It’s important to emphasize that experiencing the emotion of anxiety is not a sign of a mental illness.
 Anxiety is a natural instinct designed to help someone be alert to their environment.
 It can help someone stay alert and ready in case something goes wrong, especially if they’re in a potentially dangerous situation.
 It is, in essence, the person’s brain trying to keep them safe.

-Every person who’s ever lived has experienced anxiety at some point (unless, of course, they have a condition affecting their emotional range).
+Every person who’s ever lived has experienced anxiety at some point.
 An anxiety disorder is a natural emotion acting in a dysfunctional way.
 The anxiety is not protecting the person, but working against them and hindering their quality of life.

 OCD consists of an unhealthy cycle wherein a person suffers from recurring thoughts about something (obsessions) and takes actions in an attempt to placate the worry (compulsion).
 However, these actions may not actually have an impact and may only serve to alleviate the obsession temporarily.